zilliztech/codelabs/codelabs/get-started-with-vector-db-2/index.md

 Lastly, we at the Milvus community have provided [a short video](https://www.youtube.com/watch?v=nQkmgCtVz5k) introducing Milvus in 2.5 minutes, narrated by yours truly.
 Grab a cup of coffee and enjoy a front-row seat for the video!

-See you in the next couple of tutorials.

 ---

 [^1]: These libraries include ANNOY, FAISS, ScaNN, DiskANN, and others.